matt-wats/Valorant-Enemy-Detection/README.md

 | **Partial Model** | PM-SPT  | PM-WPT | PM-CPT |
 | **Minimal Model** | MM-SPT  | MM-WPT | MM-CPT |

 All training runs were done for 50 epochs, with learning rate schedules using linear warmup and decay.
 After training, the best model was chosen.
 A batch size of 16 was used.
 Images were combined into a 2x2 mosaic for training.
-During validation, batches of 16 images were processes separately, which looked like:
+During validation, batches of 16 images were processed separately, which looked like:
 ![Validation Batch Images](https://github.com/matt-wats/Valorant-Enemy-Detection/blob/main/Analysis%20Images/Data%20Images/val_batch1_labels.jpg "Validation Batch Images")

 For fine-tuning, the average training times were: